syncfusion-content/javascript-docs/js/Chart/Appearance.md

 **Chart Margin**

-Chart **margin** property is used to add margin to chart area at left, right, top and bottom position.
+The Chart **margin** property is used to add the margin to the chart area at the left, right, top and bottom position.

 {% highlight js %}